‘Grace and humor’: The vice presidents who certified their own election losses

 Thirteen years later, Nixon retired again — this time, in disgrace.
 And the “creaky” old electoral system remains.

-Four decades later, the country found itself in an even bigger electoral drama, when then-Vice President Al Gore had to certify Tex.
+Four decades later, the country found itself in an even bigger electoral drama, when Vice President Al Gore had to certify Tex.
 Gov. George W. Bush’s win, despite Gore’s having won the popular vote.
-The month before, Gore had conceded to Bush after a court battle over the Florida count that went all the way to the Supreme Court.
+The month before, Gore had conceded to Bush after a court battle over the Florida count that went all the way to the U.S. Supreme Court.

 Like Nixon in 1960, Gore tried to bring “grace and humor” to the proceedings, according to The Post’s coverage at the time.
 As scripted, the roll of states was called in alphabetical order, and when it reached California, which Gore won, he jokingly pumped a fist in the air.

 He had “achieved celebrity status,” according to The Post’s coverage, signing autographs for the assembled lawmakers, congressional staffers and pages.
-Even then-Speaker J. Dennis Hastert asked Gore to autograph the wooden gavel he used that day.
-Like Nixon, when he declared Bush the winner – asking God to bless his opponent – Gore drew a standing ovation.
+Even Speaker J. Dennis Hastert asked Gore to autograph the wooden gavel he used that day.
+Like Nixon, when he declared Bush the winner — asking God to bless his opponent — Gore drew a standing ovation.

 There was an extra awkward cherry on top of the day, though, when the roll reached the state of Florida and a handful of House Democrats raised objections.
-Most of them, including Rep. Maxine Waters (D-Calif.) were members of the Congressional Black Caucus “who share the feeling among black leaders that votes in the largely African American precincts overwhelmingly carried by Gore were not counted because of faulty voting machines, illicit challenges to black voters and other factors,” The Post said.
+Most of them, including Rep. Maxine Waters (Calif.) were members of the Congressional Black Caucus “who share the feeling among black leaders that votes in the largely African American precincts overwhelmingly carried by Gore were not counted because of faulty voting machines, illicit challenges to black voters and other factors,” The Post said.

 Because no senators signed on to the objections with the House members, Gore was bound by law to refuse to hear the objections, putting him in the position of squelching a last-ditch effort to make him president.